jannepikkarainen/whatsuphome/README.md

 35. Can you debug baby's nocturnal waking?: https://whatsuphome.fi/whatsuphome/part35 --
 35a.
 Answer to part 35: https://whatsuphome.fi/whatsuphome/part35a
 36. How I'm doing NetFlow at home: https://whatsuphome.fi/whatsuphome/part36
 37. Welcome, Zabbix 6.4.0rc1!
-But possibly with a trivial bug...: https://whatsuphome.fi/whatsuphome/part37
+But possibly with a trivial bug...: https://whatsuphome.fi/whatsuphome/part37. -- fixed in 6.4.0rc2 https://whatsuphome.fi/news/20230222-negative-values-working
 38. Yes I have NetFlow at home, but what is it good for?: https://whatsuphome.fi/whatsuphome/part38

 If you like my project, you can support me at https://www.buymeacoffee.com/jannepikkah